wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.2.1 =
+* Fixed bug where widget would crash if there was no valid time zone set for the WordPress site.

 = 1.2.0 =
 * Added caching of timings.
 Performance should increase by ~1000x, but YOU MUST CLEAR THE PLUGIN CACHE EVERY TIME YOU UPDATE THE TIMINGS ON MASJIDNOW.COM.